 Elaborating the already introduced material:

-You can find plus lessons in the second edition of manual step 1.
-The manual is 200 pages now.
+You can find plus lessons in the manual of Step 1.

 Workbook Step 1 is often used with very young children.
 It is possible but not ideal.
 It is not surprising since the step-by-step method was developed in 1987 for children from the age of 9 on.